Mr-Gillies/church-synology-cloud-setup/README.md

   - Multitracks
   - Planning Center Click Tracks
   - Archived `.als` sessions for Ableton
-- ✅ Legacy LaCie drive (1.6 TB) fully cloned to NAS
+- ✅ Legacy LaCie drive (575.68 GB) fully cloned to NAS
 - ✅ NAS successfully placed in church server rack (not plugged in)
 - ✅ Remote access enabled via QuickConnect (`bridgecloudnas`)
 - ✅ Final photo added of NAS in rack with network cable unplugged (Notified our IT team through our communication software: Trello)